Skip to main content

 We invited some members of the community to volunteer and help us to facilitate the mids program.
 Below are the first people that bought the vision and started to volunteer and have been volunteering upto now.

-By then were aware that we seemed to be responding to the effects of poverty and needed to develop systems that bring transformation.
+By then, we were aware that we were responding to the effects of poverty and needed to develop systems that bring transformation.
 We believed that the best group to invest in was the youth.
 So that is how our Youth camps were born.
 Again this was a foreign idea, but we dared to risk.
 The first camp attracted 150 youths from the community for 5 residential days.

 The children we served existed within social systems that we could not ignore.
 Their parents and relatives.
 No matter how much we were involved in eradicating their poverty, it was hard because their parents were sick, poor, and hopeless.
 The nearest health center from this community is 10 km, and they were losing people to very minor illnesses.